rahulkr121996/ecommerce/README.md

 # movierating

-here we can see all movies which consists of almost 10000 data sets which will show idbm rating of movies.
+here we can see all movies which consists of almost 10000 data sets which will show imdb rating of movies.